 One More Solution: Hydrogen Fuel Cells

 It’s still a long-term trend, but the potential for hydrogen fuel cells is really tremendous.
 A hydrogen fuel cell is just an electrochemical cell.
 By using pure hydrogen as a “fuel”, you get two products: electricity and pure water.
-It’s a zero emissions device using the electricity to power the electric motor in the vehicle.
-Unlike a BEV vehicle where the source of the electricity can be traced to fossil fuel fed powerplants, this electric car is fueled by hydrogen.
+It’s a zero-emissions device using electricity to power the electric motor in the vehicle.
+Unlike a BEV vehicle where the source of the electricity can be traced to fossil fuel-fed powerplants, this electric car is fueled by hydrogen.

 Unlike BEVs which take some time to replenish, a hydrogen fuel cell vehicle has a tank like your current car that can be refilled in 3 to 5 minutes.
 And it also more closely mimics the range of an internal combustion engine vehicle allowing 300 to 400 miles per tank.

 A fuel cell must also breathe air, and Garrett is already providing automakers with technology solutions to reduce the size and increase the efficiency of the hydrogen fuel cell stack.
 Our two-stage electrical compressor was first launched in 2016 with Honda on its Clarity Fuel Cell vehicle.
 It is the most advanced technology in this space, running high-speed electric motors and power electronics.
 Per Garrett’s mission statement to serve the unmet needs of the industry, it also has technologies that are differentiated from any other available solution in the industry like air foil bearings.
 This design eliminates any oil in the compressor and the associated risk of contamination for the fuel cell.